edburns/blog-jekyll/_posts/2024-03-02-javaland-2024-picks.md

 Cross posted at [dev.to](https://dev.to/edburns00/eds-javaland-2022-session-picks-updated-2ghj).

 I'm very blessed to have the opportunity to speak at the 10th anniversary JavaLand conference.
 It will be very different to not be at PhantasiaLand this year, but I am so fortunate to have been there all the previous years.
-It's just as well since I was starting to not be able to handle the Black Mamba roller coaster any more.
+It's just as well since I was starting to not be able to handle the Black Mamba roller coaster anymore.
 Also, I'm hoping it takes less time to walk between sessions at this [new venue](https://thevendry.com/venue/197499/nurburgring-nurburg-germany).

 Since this is the tenth anniversary of JavaLand, and I have had the extreme good fortune at presenting at every one of them, I dug up the links of all my previous session picks posts.
 See how far we've come together!